jesusantguerrero/chainlink-hackathon/README.md

 # RoosterFight
 [![codecov](https://codecov.io/gh/jesusantguerrero/chainlink-hackathon/branch/master/graph/badge.svg?token=Y153S4JEZL)](https://codecov.io/gh/jesusantguerrero/chainlink-hackathon)

+## Overview
+RoosterFight is a NFT game where you can claim and train a Rooster to fight and reach the top of the tournaments.

+## Inspiration
+I took inspiration from zed.run a virtual horse race game and a tradition of my country cockfight to bring a virtual game where users can have a like experience of raise and train a nice looking rooster and compete with others.

+## What is does
-## User Stories
+### User Stories

-- User Story: I can connect my wallet using metamask.
+- User Story: I can connect my wallet using metamask/Moralis.

-- User Story: I can claim NFTRoosters.
+- User Story: I can claim Roosters for free.

 - User Story: I can participate in tournaments.